playcanvas/developer.playcanvas.com/docs/user-manual/publishing/web/hosting-heyvr.md

 ### 1. Create a developer account

-Simply head over to the heyVR's [developer area][2] and register your developer account free of charge.
+Simply head over to the heyVR's [developer area](https://developer.heyvr.io) and register your developer account free of charge.
 After registration, you'll be able to create/manage your games.
-To read more, check out the documentations (link below).
+To read more, check out the [documentation](https://docs.heyvr.io).

 ### 2. Upload your game